vishesh-mahale/Expenses-Tracking-System-Java-SpringBoot/README.md

 ## Postman Setup to use the APIs:

-1. Goto the POSTMAN folder present inside the  Expenses-Tracking-System folder.
+1. Goto the POSTMAN folder present inside the  Expenses-Tracking-System-Java-SpringBoot-main folder.
 2. Open the Postman Software.
-3. Inside postman goto Collections Tab and import the below file from Expenses-Tracking-System folder.
+3. Inside postman goto Collections Tab and import the below file from Expenses-Tracking-System-Java-SpringBoot-main folder.
 ```
 Expenses-Tracking-System.postman_collection
 ```
-4. Inside postman goto Environments Tab and import the below file from Expenses-Tracking-System folder.
+4. Inside postman goto Environments Tab and import the below file from Expenses-Tracking-System-Java-SpringBoot-main folder.

 ```
 Expenses Tracking System API Env  Vars.postman_environment